idaholab/moose/framework/doc/content/source/kernels/AnisotropicDiffusion.md

-The `AnisotropicDiffusion` kernel may be used in a variety of physical models, including steady-state and time-dependent diffusion, advection-diffusion-reaction, etc. A kernel block demonstrating the `AnistropicDiffusion` syntax in a steady-state anisotropic diffusion problem can be found below:
+The `AnisotropicDiffusion` kernel may be used in a variety of physical models, including steady-state and time-dependent diffusion, advection-diffusion-reaction, etc. A kernel block demonstrating the `AnisotropicDiffusion` syntax in a steady-state anisotropic diffusion problem can be found below:

 !listing test/tests/kernels/anisotropic_diffusion/aniso_diffusion.i block=Kernels